Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 #### Name structure
-Once obtained raw sequences, we need to change their name format like the following:
+Once obtained raw sequences, we need to change its name format like the following format:
 ```
 >ID|Name of the specie
 TAAGTCAGCCCGGCGCACTTCTCGGAGATGACCAAGTTTA